Eye Care, Optician Preparatory, Occupational Certificate

-Eye Care Technology students must earn a C or better in all eye care courses and maintain an overall cumulative GPA of at least 2.0 to remain in and/or graduate from the program.
+Eye Care Technology students must earn a C or better in all Eye Care Technology courses and maintain an overall cumulative GPA of at least 2.0 to remain in and/or graduate from the program.
 Any student earning a grade of D, W, or F in any Eye Care Technology course including General Psychology and Anatomy & Physiology, must repeat the course and pass with a grade of C or higher.
 A second earned grade of less than C will result in the student being dismissed from the program.
 To re-enter into the program, the student must submit a written petition to the Eye Care Technology admission committee and satisfy the re-admission criteria specified by the committee.

 Plan of Study